 The site mostly focuses on Emulators, but still has managed to incorporate quite a few ROMs.
 The site isn’t doesn’t really offer something to brag about, on the flip side some might even complain about its outdated interface and we can’t really argue on that point.

 For some reason, the site mostly seems to focus on the Changelogs and Patch Notes rather than its actual offerings and its home page is a (non) ideal example of the same.
-On that note, you might have a few trouble in browsing through it repositories, but once you land there, you wouldn’t leave empty-handed!
+On that note, you might have a little trouble in browsing through its repositories, but once you land there, you wouldn’t leave empty-handed!

 This could be the perfect place to rekindle your lost love, well at least for the ROM files.
 Game Cube, PlayStation, Sega Dreamcast, Nintendo, PSP, and even MSDOS, you named them and they have it all.
 These game files are categorized as CD-ROM Based Home Console Systems ROMs, Handheld Devices ROMs, Cartridge Based Home Console ROMs, and the Abandonware PC Games which includes the classics of the DOS Era and the Windows 95.